-This Court should immediately enter an order staying enforcement of any remedy while this Court considers those federal-law issues.
-Specifically, the Court should maintain the status quo by entering an injunction that prohibits the parties-including Judge Griffin and the State Board-from taking any step to enforce or effectuate the state-law decision while these federal proceedings are pending.
-Any such efforts would be inconsistent with this Court's order on remand, would threaten this Court's jurisdiction, and would impose irreparable harm on Justice Riggs and the North Carolina voters.
+This Court should maintain the status quo during that appeal by entering a stay and injunction that prohibits the parties-including Judge Griffin and the State Board-from taking any step to enforce or effectuate the state-law decision while Justice Riggs' appeal is pending.
+Any such efforts would be inconsistent with the U.S. Constitution and the Fourth Circuit's mandate, and they would impose irreparable harm on Justice Riggs and the voters.